josmar-crwdstffng/angular/aio/content/guide/setup-local.md

 The Angular CLI includes a server, for you to build and serve your app locally.

-1. Navigate to the workspace folder, such as `my-app`.
+1. Navigate to the workspace directory, such as `my-app`.
 1. Run the following command:

     <code-example format="shell" language="shell">